 3x NCAA Champ 2012,2013,2014 4 x All American.
 Best win: Gabe Dean

 Career Record: 136-3 Nearly a 98% winning percentage.
-I have Ruth ahead of Retherford because of his 3,1,1,1 NCAA placements and slightly higher winning and bonus percentage and scored one more team point than Zain at Nationals but Ruth also had a loss his senior season to Dean.
+I have Ruth ahead of Retherford because of his 3,1,1,1 NCAA placements, slightly higher winning and bonus percentage and scored one more team point than Zain at Nationals but Ruth also had a loss his senior season to Dean.
 Career 46 falls and 58 TF’s & majors wins.

 - Logan Stieber– Ohio State